ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 and for everyone to learn it.
 I am most successful if everyone in class _earns_ an `A`.
 This class will not be curved.
 <small>I reserve the right to curve sub-components, in particular exams.
-The last time I taught this course, I curved the Midterm up very slightly, and did not curve the final.</small>
+The last time I taught this course, I curved the Midterm up very slightly and did not curve the final.</small>

 <div class="table-responsive">